NERSC/LogSet/DESIGN.rst

 The initial/essential use cases are:

-Create a bare-minimum logset from a bunch of logfiles
+Create a bare-minimum logset from a bunch of logfiles or other source
   :ID: _`UC1`
   :Preconditions:
     - we can read a valid ontology